maribernardes/ros2_smart_template_py/README.md

 This repository contains:

 - ROS2 package for communicating with the 3 DoF Smart Template
 - The 3DoF Smart Template uses Galil Controller to control the position of the 3 motors
+- ROS 2 Galatic, Ubuntu 20.04

 ## Description
 ### Subscribers